The Physics

 Chirality

-Chirality is the property of some objects that makes them distinguishable from their mirror images.
-Objects that exhibit chirality are said to be chiral.
-Human hands are the most easily accessible examples of chiral objects, which is why chirality is also often described as handedness.
-Chirality is just a painfully clever scientific word derived from the Greek word for hand — χερι (kheri).
+Chirality is the property of some objects that makes them distinguishable from their mirror image.
+Objects that exhibit chirality are said to be chiral, objects that don't are said to be achiral.
+The term is derived from the Greek word for hand — χερι (kheri).
+All chiral molecules are optically active (but not all optically active molecules are chiral).

-Determining whether a particular compound is right- or left-handed is determined by a particularly complicated set of rules that I don't understand (and don't care to understand at this moment), but being able to do so is especially important in organic chemistry.
+Determining whether a particular compound is right- or left-handed is determined by a particularly complicated set of rules that I don't understand (and don't care to understand at this moment), but being able to do so is especially important in organic chemistry (so if you're an organic chemist you better figure it out).
 Something possibly useful to know for physics students is that all naturally occurring sugars are right-handed and all naturally occurring amino acids are left-handed (except glycine, which is not chiral).

 Chemically bonding glucose and fructose produces sucrose — the stuff that most people today would call sugar (or maybe table sugar).
 Its name comes from the French word for sugar, sucre.
 The disaccharide sucrose is dextrorotatory but a mixture of the monosaccharides glucose and fructose is levorotatory.
 "Invert sugar" is made by heating a solution of sucrose and water.
 The two halves of the disaccharide separate (hydrolyze) and the rotation caused by the fructose dominates.
 The polarization of the solution has been "inverted" but the sugars themselves have not had their chirality inverted.
 Doing this would require the inversion of the molecule in three separate places, which is an extremely tricky thing to do.

-Sugars produced by biological processes * Specific optical rotation in degrees per decimeter at 20 °C for λ = 589 nm
+Sugars produced by biological processes * Specific optical rotation in degrees per decimeter at T = 20 °C for λ = 589 nm

 sucrose